Election and Appointment

 Unlike holders of political office or civil servants, they cannot be recalled or transferred to another office.
 The period in office for federal judges ends with statutory retirement age which is, in future, as a rule the age of 67 years.

 The judges at the Federal Administrative Court discharge their judicial duties in senates.
 Each senate consists of a presiding judge and further judges.
-A research associate supports the work of each senate.
+One or more research associates support the work of each senate.

 There are currently ten senates deciding on appeals on points of law, and two senates deciding on military affairs at the Federal Administrative Court.
 There is also a senate dealing with in camera cases.
 It decides in cases where a government agency refuses to submit certain files to the court.